The Future Of Medicaid May Be Found In Indiana, Where The Poor Pay

 So how does it work in practice?
 For Amber Thayer, a mom of three who lives in a Volunteers of America family shelter in Indianapolis, it's been a bit of a nightmare.

-Thayer's a recovering addict who has been clean for six months with the help of the medication Suboxone.
+Thayer is a recovering addict who has been clean for six months with the help of the medication Suboxone.
 And she's training to be a nursing assistant.

-"It's been quite quite the struggle, but we've gotten there and we're doing great and we're getting ready to get into our own home," she says.
+"It's been quite, quite the struggle, but we've gotten there and we're doing great, and we're getting ready to get into our own home," she says.

 She pays $1 a month for her Medicaid insurance.

-In October she got a bill for that one dollar from a different company than the one she had been dealing with.
+In October, she got a bill for that $1 from a different company than the one she had been dealing with.
 She assumed the state had switched her.

 "It is only a dollar," she says.
-"I could pay a dollar a month or I could pay $12 and that will cover me for the year.
-Unfortunately at that time I only had I believe it was like $2.38 on my card."
+"I could pay a dollar a month, or I could pay $12 and that will cover me for the year.
+Unfortunately, at that time, I only had I believe it was like $2.38 on my card."

 So she called the company and used her bank card to pay the dollar.

 But the company, or perhaps the state, lost track of her dollar, and her insurance was cut off.
-She had her bank statement and a receipt from the insurer that proved she paid.
+She had her bank statement and a receipt from the insurer that proved she had paid.
 But she still spent six weeks, with multiple phone calls and visits to state health offices, trying to get her coverage restored.

-All the while she scraped together enough money to buy Suboxone one dose at a time.
+All the while, she scraped together enough money to buy Suboxone one dose at a time.

 "I'm fearing, you know, the withdraws," Thayer recalls.

 But she was also afraid the loss of insurance would interfere with her ability to take her nursing assistant exam, which in turn would threaten the stipend she gets because she is in job training.
-"If I don't get my stipend, we're not going to have our money to help us move into our home."
+"If I don't get my stipend, we're not going to have our money to help us get into our home."

 It's these types of complications that have some advocates worried.